scottwestover/scottwestover.dev/hugo-site/content/post/2023/01/build-a-connect-four-library-in-typescript-part-2/index.md

 You can find the completed source code for this article here on GitHub: [Blog Post 2 Code](https://github.com/devshareacademy/connect-four/tree/blog-post-2).

-If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/connect-four/discussions).
+If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/connect-four/discussions), or leave a comment down below.

-In the next article of this series, we start adding in the logic for allowing players to drop a game piece into a column.
+In the next article of this series, we will start adding in the logic for allowing players to drop a game piece into a column.